 During the first week back from break, we work through the writing process including brainstorming, organizing and planning, drafting, and independently revising.
 Their final products look like this:

-Of course, I don't grade this, but I do look for patterns across the class to help plan my revising and editing lessons for the second half of the year.
-Specifically, I check for:
+Of course, I don’t grade this, but I look for patterns across the class to help plan my revising and editing lessons for the year’s second half.

 - Capital letters